TheOdinProject/curriculum/foundations/installations/installations.md

 <div class="lesson-note">
 <h4>WSL and Linux instructions</h4>
-Because WSL is a full fledged Linux distrubtion, almost everything that the curriculum teaches about Linux is also applicable to WSL.
+Because WSL is a full fledged Linux distribution, almost everything that the curriculum teaches about Linux is also applicable to WSL.
 In future lessons whenever there are instructions that differ by OS you should follow the Linux instructions, unless the lesson includes WSL specific instructions.
 </div>

 ### Step 1: Installations